Volunteer at WDM Saskatoon

 Pioneer Threshermen's Club

 The Pioneer Threshermen’s Club (PTC) meets every Wednesday for their work bees.
-Their primary goal is to restore and repair machinery which is used in demonstrations during Pion-Era and our annual school Harvesting Demonstration.
-The club also cuts, stooks and hauls the sheaves for the threshing demonstrations.
-They have three general meetings a year preceded by a potluck supper for spouses and other volunteers.
+Their primary goal is to restore and repair machinery which is used in demonstrations during summer events and our annual school Harvesting Demonstration.
+The Club also cuts, stooks and hauls the sheaves for the threshing demonstrations.
 They also sponsor two flea markets a year to raise funds for various projects.
+They hold two members meetings and one general meeting per year.

 The Saskatoon Railroad Modellers are a small group who have a passion for trains both large and small.
 They help keep the small-scale model railroad displays working and occasionally set up larger scale exhibits in Museum galleries.